t-edson/PicPas/README.md

 Some of these limitations must be solved in next versions.

+## Development

+PicPas is a free software (GPL license) and it's opened for the collaboration of anyone who is interested.

+There is still, much work for development or documentation, so any help will be appreciated.

 ## Source Code

-The source code is in the folder /Source.
+The source code of the compiler is in the folder /Source.

 To compile PicPas, it's needed to have the following libraries: